-For years, a traditional publishing model has required that potential authors sign over the copyright of their article to the journal publishers as a "normal" part of the publication process.
-This seriously limits your rights as concerns your own publications, including whether you can post it (self-archive) on your own website or in your institution's research repository.
-Times have changed and you need to be aware of your rights in order to make informed choices that are best for you.
+For years, the traditional publishing model has required that potential authors sign over the copyright of their article to their publisher as a "normal" part of the publication process.
+This can severely limit your rights over your own work, such as whether you can share a copy of it in an online Digital Repository (self-archive) or reuse figures you created in future works.

 As an author, consider your rights when you're looking for suitable journals for your article.
 Important questions to ask:

 Do you have a choice?
 Yes, you certainly do!
 You can negotiate over retaining copyright before you sign your publishing contract.
 You can search for a different journal - perhaps an Open Access journal - that better meets your needs.
 Finally, you can also look up prospective journals to learn more about their archiving policy for sharing a copy of your publication in an online repository.
 Here's how to find this information:

 SHERPA / RoMEO is a unique database that helps you know what rights specific journals will allow you as author to retain!

 Just search your journal by name or ISSN in SHERPA / RoMEO.
 You'll quickly see if you can retain copyright, and which version(s) of your work (pre-print, post-print, publisher's version) you can post ("self-archive") and where, plus any special conditions you'll need to follow.

 You can use the information you find to guide your decision on which journals to choose for your publications.

 Open Access, "the free, immediate, online availability of research articles," is another option for authors who want to keep their copyright over their work.
 There are two paths to Open Access (OA): the gold route (OA publishing) and the green route (Self-Archiving).
 We've already covered the green route above, but what about OA journals?